 Make a great diy marble maze using this tutorial and the free PDF pattern for you!
-It’s an easy, pocket-size diy marble maze toy for kids.
-I love it!
-You’ll sew it in no time, and it’s a great scrap buster.
-Scroll down to get your free PDF pattern!
+It’s an easy, pocket-size fabric marble maze and a popular diy fidget toy for all ages.
+Scroll down to get your free marble maze template!

 Diy Marble Maze